clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 These configuration values must be provided in the :file:`.config` file at compile time.

-You will need to obtain a copy of the source code, make modifications to the :file:`.config` file, and include the :file:`.config` file in the kernel package.
+You will need to make modifications to the :file:`.config` file, and include it in the kernel package.

 #.
 Make sure you have followed the steps to